httptoolkit/browser-launcher/README.md

 - uses [win-detect-browsers](https://github.com/vweevers/win-detect-browsers) for browser detection on Windows
 - more browsers supported

+## Differences from *browser-launcher2*

+- Not dead

 ## Supported browsers

 The goal for this module is to support all major browsers on every desktop platform.

-At the moment, `browser-launcher2` supports following browsers on Windows, Unix and OS X:
+At the moment, `james-browser-launcher` supports following browsers on Windows, Unix and OS X:

 - Chrome
 - Chromium